-This ragged jumble of broken rock is located 1.2 miles northwest of Italian Peak.
+Tuscany Peak is a ragged jumble of broken rock that is located 0.8 mile northwest of Italian Peak.
+USGS Scott Peak

-“From locked gate at 7200′ in Scott Canyon on the Idaho side of the Beaverhead Mountains, hike single track motorcycle trail up canyon.
-Off trail, ascend rubbly gully N to reach 10020′ saddle.
-This is SW spur of Italian Peak.
-Having already done Italian Peak, I opted for a debatable short cut by doing a longish side hilling ascent to the 10420′ Italian-Tuscany saddle on the C-D. From here, followed game trail NW on ridge until faced with gnarly rotten limestone towers.”
+“From a locked gate at 7,200 feet in Scott Canyon on the Idaho side of the Beaverhead Mountains, follow a single-track motorcycle trail up Scott Canyon.
+Off trail, ascend rubbly gully north to reach a 10,020-foot saddle.
+This is the southwest spur of Italian Peak.
+Having already done Italian Peak, I opted for a debatable shortcut by doing a longish side-hilling ascent to the 10,420-foot Italian/Tuscany saddle on the Continental Divide.
+From here, I followed a game trail northwest on the ridge until faced with gnarly rotten limestone towers.”

 “With a little Class 3 climbing, I gained the 10,776-foot summit of Tuscany Peak.
 Built a cairn and left a register on this remote summit.
 Found something like a nylon gasket, indicating someone in the recent past had been up here.
 Farther to the northwest, on Point 10645, was an iron Stateline Milepost Marker (MP 576) placed by the Carpenter Stateline Survey in 1905.”